geowarin/blog-src/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

 More info can be found in the [fetch specification](https://fetch.spec.whatwg.org/#http-cors-protocol)

 This is a good use-case for a [reverse-proxy](https://medium.com/intrinsic/why-should-i-use-a-reverse-proxy-if-node-js-is-production-ready-5a079408b2ca).

+We'll use nginx and a self-signed certificate for SSL.

 Please note:
 - You should avoid using wild-card in CORS headers in production